How Much is a Structural Survey?

 Full Structural Survey Cost

 This is the most thorough survey available, and it is appropriate for all residential properties.
 It's especially useful for older homes or those in need of maintenance.
-This type of assessment can cost up to £600 and includes thorough repair recommendations.
+A full structural survey costs start from around £630 with prices reaching over £1,500 for larger or complex properties.

 The surveyor should also educate you about possible repair choices.